KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 #### Public non-const data and user controlled locking

-`CMD_BUFFER_STATE` currently has many public non-const data members and does not manage its own locking.
+`vvl::CommandBuffer` currently has many public non-const data members and does not manage its own locking.
 Instead it has public `ReadLock()` and `WriteLock()` methods to allow users to manage locking themselves.
-In most cases, this should be done by calling the state tracker `GetRead()` or `GetWrite()` methods to look up and then lock the state object.  **This is NOT a recommended model to follow in other state objects, as it is prone to deadlocks and race conditions.** More effort will be put into refactoring `CMD_BUFFER_STATE` and validation code to hopefully simplify the locking of this state object.
+In most cases, this should be done by calling the state tracker `GetRead()` or `GetWrite()` methods to look up and then lock the state object.  **This is NOT a recommended model to follow in other state objects, as it is prone to deadlocks and race conditions.** More effort will be put into refactoring `vvl::CommandBuffer` and validation code to hopefully simplify the locking of this state object.